danilogmuniz/harderBetterFasterStronger/README.md

 # harderBetterFasterStronger
-Data and scripts of the manuscript "Harder, better, faster, stronger: Weapon size is more sexually dimorphic than weapon biomechanical components in two freshwater anomuran species", published on the Journal of Morphology
+Data and analysis scripts of the manuscript "Harder, better, faster, stronger: Weapon size is more sexually dimorphic than weapon biomechanical components in two freshwater anomuran species", published on the Journal of Morphology.
+Models are written in the stan modelling language and the rest is written in R. The only package needed to run the analysis is rstan.

 Link to the paper
 https://onlinelibrary.wiley.com/doi/abs/10.1002/jmor.21234